Christopher Walken: 1990s

 The Comfort of Strangers, an art house film directed by Paul Schrader, features Walken as Robert, a decadent Italian aristocrat with extreme sexual tastes and murderous tendencies who lives with his wife (Helen Mirren) in Venice.

 King of New York (1990), directed by Abel Ferrara, stars Walken as ruthless New York City drug dealer Frank White, a recently released prisoner set on reclaiming his criminal territory.
 In 1991, Walken starred in Sarah, Plain and Tall as Jacob Witting, a widowed farmer.
 In 1992, Walken played villain millionaire industrialist Max Shreck in Batman Returns.
 In January 1993, he appeared in Madonna's music video for her hit single "Bad Girl" (directed by David Fincher).
 Walken also played Bobby, Cassandra's producer, in Wayne's World 2.

 Walken's next major film role was opposite Dennis Hopper in True Romance, scripted by Quentin Tarantino.
 Walken later had a supporting role in Tarantino's Pulp Fiction as a Vietnam veteran named Captain Koons.

 Later in 1994, Walken starred in A Business Affair, a rare leading role for him in a romantic comedy.
 Walken manages to once again feature his trademark dancing scene as he performs the tango.
 In 1995, he appeared in Things to Do in Denver When You're Dead, Wild Side, The Prophecy and the modern vampire flick The Addiction, which was his second collaboration with director Abel Ferrara and writer Nicholas St. John.
 He also appeared in Nick of Time, which starred Johnny Depp, and an arthouse film by David Salle titled Search and Destroy.
 Also in 1995, Walken acted in Him, the first play written by Walken, and about his idol Elvis in the afterlife, featured in the New York Shakespeare Festival.
-The New York Times gave a somewhat positive review of his "most cheering and refreshingly absurd invention" of retelling Elvis' death as a disappearing act that enabled Elvis to flee to Morocco for a sex change to become "her" in a "woozily conceived, fantastical new play...in the sharpness and wit of writing and in the performances by Mr. Walken and Mr. Heyman."
+The New York Times gave a somewhat positive review of his "most cheering and refreshingly absurd invention" of retelling Presley's death as a disappearing act that enabled him to flee to Morocco for a sex change to become "her" in a "woozily conceived, fantastical new play...in the sharpness and wit of writing and in the performances by Mr. Walken and Mr. Heyman."
 Walken made an appearance in the music video for Skid Row's "Breakin' Down".